shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Kyle smiled, "If it's any consolation, I would be happy to watch your back."

-Fiona winced, "So the only people who like me are aimimancers?
+Fiona winced, "So the only people who like me are Aimimancers?
 No...
 Nope.
 No consolation there."

 Kyle smiled, "Professor Bracken is a half elf."